Sveninndh/SqueezeboxRepo/README.md

     I would be interested to know whether it works as smoothly for you as it has so far for me.

 13. No limitations for Qobuz playlists count.

+14. No limitations for albums, artists or tracks playlists count.

 History-1.4.5.zip  version 1.4.5